 This class, offered again due to popular demand, is expected to fill up quickly.

-The Early Registration Deadline is Wednesday the 14th of Nov at 11:59 PM
+The Registration Deadline is Wednesday the 19th of Dec at 11:59 PM

 - Gain mastery in the fundamentals so you can create stunningly realistic digital illustration